pyfar/sofar/docs/examples.rst

 2. Missing dimensions are appended when writing the SOFA object to disk.

 You should now fill all mandatory entries of the SOFA object if you were for real.
-For this is example we'll cut it here for the sake of brevity.
+For this example we'll cut it here for the sake of brevity.
 Let us, however, delete an optional entry that we do not need at this point

 .. code-block:: python